psycopg/psycopg/docs/api/pool.rst

 --------------------------------

-`!AsyncConnectionPool` has a very similar interface to the `ConnectionPool` class but its blocking method are implemented as `async` coroutines.
-It returns `~psycopg.AsyncConnection` instances, or its subclasses if specified so in the *connection_class* parameter.
+`!AsyncConnectionPool` has a very similar interface to the `ConnectionPool` class but its blocking methods are implemented as ``async`` coroutines.
+It returns instances of `~psycopg.AsyncConnection`, or of its subclass if specified so in the *connection_class* parameter.

-Only the function with different signature from `!ConnectionPool` are listed here.
+Only the functions with different signature from `!ConnectionPool` are listed here.

 .. autoclass:: AsyncConnectionPool

-   All the other parameters are the same.

    :param connection_class: The class of the connections to serve.
 It should
                             be an `!AsyncConnection` subclass.